'Fake News', Misinformation and Disinformation

-Image of the words "Fake News"False news spreads faster than true news on social media, according to multiple studies.
+""False news spreads faster than true news on social media, according to multiple studies.
 Artificial intelligence (AI) has turbocharged the spread of misinformation.
 Use these tips to protect yourself from lies and manipulation online.

-Protect yourself from misinformation and other forms of fake news with these steps:
+Protect yourself from misinformation and other forms of 'fake news' with these steps:

 1. Slow down and take a second look.
 Watch for these red flags: red flag